Which is Better?

 Lingual Braces vs Regular Braces

+Traditional braces are placed on the front of the teeth, making them visible to other people.
+Lingual braces, on the other hand, are braces that are placed behind the teeth.
 Lingual braces are just as effective as traditional braces, but have the advantage of being completely invisible.
 They can also be more effective than traditional braces and Invisalign in some instances.

 How They Work:

 They work through a 2-step process: